Find an Expert Rating:

 It’s not uncommon for the purchase contract for a car to look different to the quotation you were given, or from what was originally advertised.

 Compare them closely, and if there’s anything that doesn’t match, ask why.
 It may be an error, or the dealer may be trying to sneak something past you without you noticing.
-Is the finance rate still the same as what was originally quoted, or has that mysteriously gone up?
+Is the finance rate still the same as originally quoted, or has it mysteriously increased?

 Next page: Who’s in charge here?